Board of Trustees

 J. Tomilson Hill

-Lauren Frank is Director of Marketing and Investor Relations at Value Insight Partners, a fund that invests in value-oriented hedge funds.
-Prior to joining Value Insight Partners, Ms. Frank served as Director of Business Development and Strategy for the WPP Group.
-Ms. Frank is a magna cum laude graduate of Harvard College and holds an MBA from Harvard Business School.
-A young leader in education philanthropy, Ms. Frank formerly served on the Board of Trustees of Girls Prep Lower East Side and is the former Vice Chair of the Board of Trustees of Girls Prep Bronx.
+Lauren Frank is director of marketing and investor relations at Value Insight Partners, a fund that invests in value-oriented hedge funds.
+Prior to joining Value Insight Partners, Ms. Frank served as director of business development and strategy for the WPP Group.
+Ms. Frank is a magna cum laude graduate of Harvard College and holds an M.B.A. from Harvard Business School.
+A young leader in education philanthropy, Ms. Frank formerly served on the board of trustees of Girls Prep Lower East Side and is the former vice chair of the board of trustees of Girls Prep Bronx.

 Lauren Frank